MicrosoftDocs/windows-itpro-docs/windows/privacy/required-diagnostic-events-fields-windows-11-24H2.md

 ### Microsoft.Windows.Security.CodeIntegrity.HVCISysprep.HvciScanningDriverInSdbError

-Fires when there is an error checking the SDB for a particular driver.
+Fires when there's an error checking the SDB for a particular driver.

 The following fields are available: